Actifio/AGMPowerCLI/UsageExamples.md

 * Set values such as timeouts

 ### Displaying and setting parameters

-> **Warning**:   This method will be deprecated in a future release and replaced with [Appliance Schedule Management](appliance-schedule-management) and [Appliance Parameter and Slot Management](appliance-parameter-and-slot-management).

 If you have a single appliance then you can run this command to display all available parameters:
 ```